BEHF Architects has teamed up with Mittermair Architekten to revamp historic complex Korb Etagen, Brandstätte 7 in the centre of Vienna

-In the heart of the historic center of Vienna, only a few minutes walk from St. Stephen’s Cathedral, BEHF Architects and Mittermair Architekten have converted former office premises of Erste Bank situated above the legendary Café Korb into 69 inviting apartments on about 12,000 square metres.
+In the heart of the historic centre of Vienna, only a few minutes walk from St. Stephen’s Cathedral, BEHF Architects and Mittermair Architekten have converted former office premises of Erste Bank situated above the legendary Café Korb into 69 inviting apartments on about 12,000 square metres.
 In order to comply with the city’s low-cost housing policy and ensure the affordability of housing, the architects have developed compact units, a large portion of which are smaller than 50 square metres in size.
 This historic complex overlooks the city of Vienna, and through the apartments’ large glass windows provides breathtaking views of well-known neighbouring sites such as St. Stephen’s Cathedral or the Zacherlhaus designed by Jože Plečnik.

 Thanks to its exceptional central location, the Korb Etagen complex is just steps away from a vast pedestrian zone of the first district of Vienna, one of Europe’s most liveable cities, and its luxurious shopping and dining as well as most famous historical sites.